i4Trust/tutorials/OpenShift-Sandbox-Deployment/README.md

 12. Install Kong:

 Insert certificate and key into the [secret-file](./kong/template/secret.yaml).
 Make sure to base64-encode it.
+The ID at [config-map#l37](./kong/template/configmap.yaml#l37) has to match the certificate and key.
 Update the configuration for the backend service(usually the context broker) to be secured in the [config-map](./kong/template/configmap.yaml).

 > :warning: Do not forget the ```--skip-crds```.
 The sandbox does not allow cluster-wide CRDs and we dont need them in our use-case.